dscripka/openWakeWord/README.md

 # Usage

 For quick local testing, clone this repository and use the included [example script](examples/detect_from_microphone.py) to try streaming detection from a local microphone.
+You can individually download pre-trained models from current and past [releases](https://github.com/dscripka/openWakeWord/releases/), or you can download them using Python (see below).

 Adding openWakeWord to your own Python code requires just a few lines: